jonidaniel/curriculus/readme.md

 ## Status

-- Curriculus version 1.0.0 is now published and operational on Netlify
+- Curriculus version 1.0.0 is now published and operational on Render

 ## Credits